-Common signs and sympotms of axial spondylometaphyseal dysplasia, include short stature, chest, spine, limb, and pelvic bone changes, and vision disturbance.
+Common signs and sympotms of axial spondylometaphyseal dysplasia, include

 People with axial spondylometaphyseal dysplasia may have a normal birth length, but demonstrate growth failure by late infancy to early childhood.
 A measurement called standard deviation (SD) is used to compare the height of different children.
 If a child's height is more than 2 SD's below the average height of other children the same age, the child is said to have short stature.
 This means that almost all of the other children that age (more than 95% or 19 out of 20) are taller.
 Individual case reports of children and an adult with axial spondlometaphyseal dysplasia demonstrate height as being between 2 to 6 SD’s below average.

 Infants with axial spondlometaphyseal dysplasia tend to have a shortened chest with short ribs, a condition called thoracic hypoplasia.
 Thoracic hypoplasia tends to become more prominent in childhood, and less noticeable in adolescence and adulthood.
 Thoracic hypoplasia may cause mild to moderate breathing problems in infants and recurring lung infections in childhood.

 Young children with axial spondlometaphyseal dysplasia have shortened upper arms and upper leg bones, which may become less prominent as they grow.

 Spine changes include vertebrae that have a flattened appearance on